For latest Covid-19 information click on the link below.

-Forestry is defined as the science and practice of all tree management.
+Forestry is defined as the science and practice of all tree management and includes:

 Forestry focuses on the management of forests and woodland, from planting through to thinning and felling.

 Arboriculture centres on the cultivation, management and care for individual trees, or groups of trees, with the primary aim of maintaining them for amenity purposes.

 SRUC Forestry and Arboriculture graduates can expect a great deal of employment opportunities with a well-rounded education in these respective areas.